 Or you will need to take a current Under 16 PhotoCard, or a 16-18 PhotoCard.
-There is no need to provide a photograph as the Travel Centre will take one for you a lost 16-18 PhotoCard.
-The replacement will have the same expiry date as your previous PhotoCard.
-Concessionary Train DayRover for unlimited off-peak travel on trains in West Yorkshire.
-ID for an Under 19 Bus Only tickets, for weekly/monthly unlimited bus travel in West Yorkshire.
-19-25 Student Photo Card Available to any young person aged 19-25 years up to the day before their 26th birthday or in the case of a full time student in higher education may be extended at the discretion of the company to the end of the term/year.
+There is no need to provide a photograph as the Travel Centre will take one for you will have the same expiry date as your previous PhotoCard.
+Valid up to the day before the card holder's 19th birthday 19-25 Student Tickets Available to any young person aged 19-25 years up to the day before their 26th birthday or in the case of a full time student in higher education may be extended at the discretion of the company to the end of the term/year.
 Apply online at a West Yorkshire Bus Station Travel Centre.
 The applicant must provide proof of age in the form of their passport, birth certificate or driving licence.
 To apply online the applicant must create a web account.
 An active email address is also required.
 The applicant will also need to provide their name, address and date of birth.
-As part of the application process, the applicant will need to upload a passport standard photo Any time of day.
-None The 19-25 or Student PhotoCard is a smartcard which enables the young person to pre-load discounted bus or rail tickets giving unlimited bus and train travel throughout West Yorkshire White MCard Weekly and Monthly Available for all travellers.
-Available at Payzone outlets or at bus station travel centres (including Leeds Visitor Centre in Leeds Rail Station) Any time of day. £2 charge for the initial smartcard when buying from a payzone outlet.
-Discounted fares.
-Virtually unlimited bus travel in West Yorkshire Under 19 Available to school aged children Available at Bus Station Travel Centres Any time £10.30 per The MCard is a smart card which
+As part of the application process, the applicant will need to upload a passport standard photo Mature Students in full-time higher education just need to take evidence of enrolment and your card will be valid until the end of the academic year Any time of day.
+Bus Only tickets Countrywide travel, valid anytime Weekly £18.00 Monthly ticket £67.00 Bus and Train tickets Weekly Countywide Bus & Rail Zones 1 - 5 ticket £28.20 Monthly ticket Countywi de Bus & Rail Zones 1 - 5 ticket £104.50 The 19-25 or Student PhotoCard is a smartcard which enables the young person to pre-load discounted bus or rail tickets giving unlimited bus and train travel throughout West Yorkshire MCard Weekly and Monthly Available for all travellers.
+Passengers will pay no more than £2 for an Adult Single ticket and an MCard DaySaver valid on any bus across West Yorkshire costs Any time of day. £2 single fare £4.50 Day Saver Discounted fares.
+Adult tickets give virtually unlimited travel on bus, trains or